How to Enable Checkboxes in Windows 11 File Explorer

 - Click Item check boxes to select it.

-Once enabled, you will see the boxes immediately.
-You do not need admin privileges for this change.
+You’ll see the boxes right away.
+No admin privileges are needed for this change.

 How to disable checkboxes

-If you find the boxes distracting, you can hide them easily.
+If you find the boxes distracting, you can hide them.
 Follow the same steps above.
 When you click Item check boxes again, the checkmark will disappear, and the boxes will vanish from your view.

 Troubleshooting persistent checkboxes

-If checkboxes stay on even after you uncheck the setting, your view settings might be stuck.
-Try restarting the Windows Explorer process.
+If checkboxes remain visible even after you disable the setting, your view settings might be stuck.
+Try restarting the Windows Explorer process (this is the program that manages your file windows).
 Open Task Manager, find Windows Explorer, right-click it, and select Restart.
-If that fails, you may need to reset your folder views in the File Explorer Options menu.
+If that doesn’t work, you might need to reset your folder views through the File Explorer Options menu.

 Advanced Fix: Using the Registry Editor

-If the standard menu fails, you can use the Registry Editor.
+If the standard menu doesn’t work, you can use the Registry Editor (a powerful tool for changing Windows settings).
 Note: This step requires admin privileges.
 Be careful when editing the registry.

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced

-Look for the value named AutoCheckSelect.
-Double-click it and set the value to 0 to disable or 1 to enable.
+Look for a value called AutoCheckSelect.
+Double-click it, and then set its value to 0 to turn off checkboxes or 1 to turn them on.
 Restart your computer to see the changes.

 Tablet Mode vs. Desktop Mode